bitnami/charts/bitnami/influxdb/README.md

 InfluxDB(TM) is a trademark owned by InfluxData, which is not affiliated with, and does not endorse, this site.

-Looking to use InfluxDB## TL;DRtrade; in production?
+Looking to use InfluxDB&trade; in production?
 Try [VMware Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## TL;DR